Peeling Back the Layers of Fiserv Forum’s Interior Design

 December 18, 2018 / Tracy Payne

 With that in mind, the design team went to work.
 The first step in the interior design process was to take a deep dive into the city of Milwaukee and the Milwaukee Bucks’ organization.
-The design team immersed themselves in Milwaukee’s culture and history.
-Based on their experiences and research, the design team created inspirational imagery pin-up walls featuring colorful and defined graphic representations of the region and team in order to write their next chapter.
+The design team immersed themselves in the city.
+Based on their experiences and research, the design team created inspirational imagery pinup walls featuring colorful and defined graphic representations of the region and team in order to write their next chapter.

 The interior design brand story was inspired by traits representative of Milwaukee’s industrial and blue-collar heritage, the city’s affection for beer, Cream City brick, the arts, and of course, the Milwaukee Bucks organization.
 Fiserv Forum’s color palette reflected themes like ‘forest’, ‘city/urban’ and ‘water/sky.’
 Layers of regional history and geography guided each level’s design inspiration.
 Light textured as though it was being filtered through a canopy of leaves highlighted Fiserv Forum’s lower floors, while the middle floors feature industrial textures in a warm and crafted scale.
 The top-level taps into Milwaukee’s water heritage and Lake Michigan coastline.

 Populous and EUA worked with Fiserv Forum’s leadership, spearheaded by Milwaukee Bucks and Fiserv Forum President Peter Feigin, to carefully craft every detail down to the artwork on the walls.
 Mixed metals of blackened steels and bronzes segue into mixed warm woods.
-The design team also put extra focus on incorporating reclaimed wood and the classic reclaimed Cream City brick of Milwaukee.
+The design team also focused on incorporating reclaimed wood and the classic reclaimed Cream City brick of Milwaukee.

 “Peter was instrumental in the design of Fiserv Forum,” said Brad Clark, project principal-in-charge at Populous.
 “When we get to work so hands-on with team leadership like we did with Peter, and when you have a client who appreciates the finest details, the end result is always a more vibrant fan experience.
 And that’s precisely what we achieved in Milwaukee.”